 Ohio: Like Florida, Ohio’s unemployment system has been a useless shambles over the past 18 months, leaving hundreds of thousands of people holding the bag and deep in debt.
 This is a painful read.

 Amazon: More problems for Jeff Bezos’ giant universe-controlling conglomerate at the NLRB.
 I’ll have more on Amazon’s transgressions on Sunday.

 Starbucks: Speaking of multinational conglomerates facing heat at the NLRB, the board is pretty skeptical of Starbucks’ insistence that workers in all 20 stores in Buffalo vote as one unit.
 I’ve been in close contact with the unionizing workers there and have really admired their stamina and solidarity under relentless union-busting pressure.

 Help Us Fight

-Over the last three years, Progressives Everywhere has raised over $6 million more for dozens and dozens of grassroots activists, civil rights groups, and Democratic candidates.
+Over the last three years, Progressives Everywhere has raised over $6 million for dozens and dozens of grassroots activists, civil rights groups, and Democratic candidates.

 And yet, there is so much work left to do.
 The goal is to continue to help these grassroots activists and organizers, support progressive Democratic candidates, and interview the experts and leaders so we can amplify their messages.

-You can also make a one-time donation to Progressives Everywhere’s GoFundMe campaign, which gets you a shout-out in the next big Sunday newsletter.
+Or make a one-time donation to Progressives Everywhere’s GoFundMe campaign, which gets you a shout-out in the next big Sunday newsletter.